contiamo/datahub-sap-hana/README.md

 Add your SAP Hana databases to your Linkedin Datahub!

+# Description
+This python package extracts views metadata from SAP Hana db to create table and column lineage to Datahub.
+The script for the source file supports ingestion of both table and column lineage via the Datahub CLI in one yaml recipe file.
+The ingestion config file can also specify specific schemas to include/ exclude and allows for the creation of lineage across different schemas in a SAP Hana db.
+Results can be seen in the Datahub UI or printed in the console, or file.

 ## Installing

 Pre-built Wheels can be downloaded from the [Releases page](https://github.com/contiamo/datahub-sap-hana/releases/latest)